ranja-sarkar/Time_series/README.md

 For multivariate time-series data, one can follow VAR (vector autoregression) approach.
-One can utilize deep learning methods like LSTM in multivariate time-series. https://www.kaggle.com/code/ranja7/forecasting-with-lstm-tensorflow One can train a Vector Auto Regression (VAR) model as well with multivariate timeseries data.
-This is baseline model and can be used to benchmark advanced models like aforementioned.
+One can utilize deep learning methods like LSTM in multivariate time-series. https://www.kaggle.com/code/ranja7/forecasting-with-lstm-tensorflow The VAR model is baseline and can be trained to benchmark advanced models like aforementioned.
 Please refer to the VAR directory for a sample/reference.